runely/calendar-homey/README.md

     - Updated node-ical which should fix the bug "[Unknown RRULE property 'RRULE'](https://github.com/jens-maus/node-ical/issues/67)" (more aggresive fix)
     - Bugfix: flowtoken_already_exists can be thrown when action card `Sync calendars` is triggered (#201)
     - Added `titleFormatted` to conditions for better readability
+    - Added `titleFormatted` to triggers for better readability
 - 0.5.1
     - Bugfix: Ongoing regular events were not synced in (#199)
 - 0.5.0